kubo/rust-oracle/README.md

 This is an [Oracle database][] driver for [Rust][] based on [ODPI-C][].

 Don't use this until the version number reaches to 0.1.0.
-Methods for executing SQL statements are almost ready for 0.1.0.
-However methods for establishing connections will be changed.
-Especially [Connector][] may or may not be removed.
+This will be 0.1.0 if there are no incompatible changes predicted from planned features.

 **Methods for querying rows were changed in 0.0.4.** If you had written programs using rust-oracle before 0.0.4, enable the `restore-deleted` feature in `Cargo.toml`.
-It restores deleted methods and disables statement-type checking in execute methods.
+It restores deleted methods in 0.0.4 and disables statement-type checking in execute methods.

 ## Change Log

 ### 0.0.6 (not released)

+Methods for establishing connections were changed in order to avoid incompatible changes when connection pooling is supported in future.

+Changes:

+* New methods and enums.
+  * `Connection::connect()`.
+  * `ConnParam`

 Incompatible changes:

 * Renamed variants.
   * `Error::NoMoreData` &#x2192; `Error::NoDataFound`
+* Removed structs and enums.
+  * `Connector` (connection builder).
+Use `ConnParam` in order to specify extra connection parameters instead.
+  * `AuthMode`.
+Use `ConnParam` to specify authentication mode instead.

 ### 0.0.5